Emory-HITI/Niffler/src/cold-extraction/README.md

 # The Niffler On-Demand Retrospective DICOM Extractor
 This extractor retrieves DICOM images on-demand, based on a CSV file provided by the user.
 Below we discuss the steps to run Niffler on-demand DICOM extraction queries.

+First go to the src/cold-extraction directory in the Niffler source code in your server.

+For example, assuming Niffler is checked out in the /opt folder,

+$ cd /opt/Niffler/src/cold-extraction

+Then proceed to the below steps.

 # Configuring Niffler On-Demand Extractor

 Unless you are the administrator who is configuring Niffler for the first time, skip this section and proceed to the section "Using Niffler".

+Find the system.json file in the folder and modify accordingly.

 system.json entries are to be set *only once* for the Niffler deployment by the administrator.
 Once set, further extractions do not require a change.